GeorgeSchiro/GetCert2/README.md

 -CreateSanSites=True

-    If a SAN specific website does not yet exist in IIS, it will be created automatically during the first run of the "get certificate" process for that SAN value.
+    If a SAN specific website does not yet exist in IIS, it will be created automatically during the first run of the 'get certificate' process for that SAN value.
 Set this switch False to have all SAN challenges routed through the IIS default website (such challenges will typically fail).
 If they do fail, you will need to create your SAN specific sites manually.